An ally for authors

 As book publicity leaders, they’ve been responsible for some of the most ballyhooed publishing successes of the 21st century, like Lisey’s Story by Stephen King which Suzanne Balaban launched at Scribner (and through which she was able to help rebrand King as a literary novelist in the mold of James Joyce), and The Complete Works of Primo Levi, publisher Robert Weil’s labor of love for Norton/Liveright, edited by Ann Goldstein, that Edward Rothstein writing in the Wall Street Journal called “this season’s publishing blockbuster.”

-As literary brand development pacesetters, our work with authors like Stephen King, author stakeholders like Peter Thiel, and publishers like W. W. Norton & Co. redefined the limits of what can be done for an author or book.
+As literary brand development pacesetters, our work with authors like Stephen King, stakeholders like Peter Thiel, and publishers like W. W. Norton & Co. redefined what can be done for an author or book’s reputation and reach.

-Unique in the industry, each book proposal in which BMM Worldwide becomes involved includes a publicity plan and, pursuant to offer of publication, the author’s commitment to provide a five month, external, BMM Worldwide, Class A national broadcast and print publicity campaign - supplemental to the publisher’s in-house campaign.
+When working with literary agents, each book proposal to which BMM Worldwide lends assistance includes a publicity plan and, pursuant to offer of publication, the author’s commitment to provide a six month, external, BMM Worldwide, Class A national broadcast and print publicity campaign - supplemental to the publisher’s in-house campaign.

-By including external publicity in their book proposals, BMM Worldwide authors are reducing the publisher’s risk, increasing the chances of a publication offer, and beneficially effecting the negotiation for their advance.
-The prospect of BMM’s involvement in the project as publicists after the publisher acquires the book, and the assurance that the title will receive major media attention can sway a publication decision.
+By including external publicity in their book proposals, authors and literary agents reduce the publisher’s risk, increase the chances of a publication offer, and beneficially effect publishing contract negotiations.
+The prospect of BMM Worldwide’s involvement in the project as publicists after the publisher acquires the book, and the assurance that the title will receive major media attention, can sway a publication decision.

-Where there are opportunities related to the author’s brand, BMM works within budget to deliver the needed value.
-Learn about BMM’s brand management practice here.
+Where there are opportunities related to the author’s brand, BMM Worldwide works within budget to deliver outstanding value.
+Learn about BMM’s brand development practice here.

 THE STATE OF PUBLISHING

-With more titles, fewer resources available to market them, and in-house publicity campaigns reduced to a couple of weeks, publishers have increasingly sought to share the marketing responsibility with their authors.
+With more titles, fewer resources available to market them, and in-house publicity campaigns reduced from six months to a couple of weeks, publishers have increasingly sought to share the marketing responsibility with authors.

 Established authors and celebrities have platforms that can be used to this end but often lack the direction, expertise, and time needed to do so.
-Other authors find themselves being asked to develop new business and technical skills far afield from what they do best.
-Given the choice, authors would rather be writing.
+Other authors find themselves being asked to develop new skills far afield from what they do best.
+Given the choice, most authors would rather be writing.

 BMM Worldwide alleviates these burdens by bringing book publicity and brand development together under one roof.
 This complete solution is an unorthodox approach to literary promotion albeit for no other reason than the fact that no one besides BMM Worldwide is in a position to provide it.
 Traditional literary agencies do not provide author branding or book publicity services.
-Traditional book publicists do not focus on author branding.
+Traditional book publicists are not set up to focus on author branding.

 WHat was is no more

-Twenty years ago, before an author’s brand became the single greatest determinant of a book’s chances in the world, the literary agency and publicity functions were siloed.
+Twenty years ago, before an author’s brand became the single greatest determinant of a book’s chances in the world, the publicity and marketing functions were siloed.
 Agents sold books to publishers.
 Midlist authors received respectable advances.
-And publishers began working on promoting the book 6 months to a year before launch.
+And publishers began working on promoting their books 6 months to a year before launch.
 Over time, the author’s brand grew “organically” — or didn’t.

-As today’s Amazon-dominated landscape began to emerge and advances were slashed, a handful of author-pioneers recognized that the financial upside potential of writing books now resided in developing and monetizing their brands (e.g. through lucrative speaking engagements, pyramiding publishing offers, building platforms, products, services, and the like) and they began viewing their books in an entirely new way.
-Each individual book was firstly a vehicle for generating publicity, developing their following, and growing their invaluable brand, and only secondarily a source of new revenue.
+As today’s Amazon-dominated landscape began to emerge and advances for mid-list authors were slashed, a handful of author-pioneers recognized that the financial upside potential of writing books had shifted away from the legacy revenue streams covered in their publishing contracts.
+They now resided in developing and monetizing their brands (e.g. through lucrative speaking engagements, pyramiding publishing offers, building platforms, products, services, and the like) and they began viewing their books in an entirely new way.
+In the new paradigm, the book was firstly a vehicle for generating publicity, developing a following, and growing a monetizable author brand, and only secondarily a source of new revenue itself.
 And it was these long view, brand-building authors, the ones who understood the new economics of writing books in the Amazon era, that began investing in external publicity teams to supplement the publisher’s reduced in-house efforts.

 Painting on a Large canvas

-BMM Worldwide is able to work with authors and their publishers in this holistic way because of the exceptional breadth of our core competencies.
+BMM Worldwide is able to work with authors, their agents and publishers in this holistic way because of the breadth of our core competencies.
 These encompass:

 publishing